Linear stability of flow in a 90-degree bend: Abstract

 \section{Abstract}

-The paper considers a two-dimensional flow in a channel, which consists of straight inlet and outlet branches and a circularly curved bend.
+The paper considers a two-dimensional flow in a channel, which consists of straight inlet and outlet branches and a circularly 90-degree curved bend.
 An incompressible viscous fluid flows through the elbow under the action of a constant pressure gradient between the inlet and outlet.
 Navier-Stokes equations were solved numerically using a high-fidelity spectral/hp element method.
 In a range of Reynolds numbers, an adaptive selective frequency dumping method was used to get a steady-state flow.
-It was found that separation bubbles and vortex shedding can exist in the bend.
-The instability of the three-dimensional linear perturbations is investigated.
-It was found that the critical numbers of the two-dimensional disturbances according to the linear approach are much greater than those of three-dimensional ones, but the two-dimensional flow is unstable with respect to the perturbations of finite amplitude.
-White noise can be amplified by two-dimensional nonlinear mechanisms at relatively small Reynolds numbers, and a nonlinear instability scenario is realized that competes with the linear instability of three-dimensional perturbations.
-This way of instability development is characterized by the formation of a two-dimensional vortices sequence, where the amplitude varies along the channel in a quasi-periodic manner.
+It was found that three separation bubbles and vortex shedding can exist in the bend.
+The modal stability of two- and three-dimensional perturbations was investigated.
+Critical Reynolds number of the two-dimensional disturbances was found as extrapolation by lower Reynolds number results.
+It is much greater than three-dimensional one, but the two-dimensional flow could subcritically unstable with respect to the imposed small-amplitude white noise.
+For three-dimensional perturbations, the dependence of the critical Reynolds numbers on the bending radius is obtained.
+For a case of a moderate bending radius the neutral curve is provided and eigenfunctions are studied in detail: three-dimensional instability can be caused by periodic or monotonically growing mode, these unstable modes regard to the recirculation bubbles that occur after the bend.